Recruitment

 Regardless how the employee leaves their job, log as much information as possible.
 Information should be how they left their employment, hand over has been correctly done, left on good note, reasons for leaving, log performance for future references and finally, log if any holiday pay and other benefits should be paid to the employee.

-An introduction for employers Register for a sponsor licence UK points-based immigration system New recruitment rules for overseas nationals Equality impact assessment of the new PBS New immigration system: what to know Skilled Worker occupations and codes Archived SOC codes Shortage Occupations for the Skilled Workers Businesses holding a sponsor license Part 1: Apply for a licence Part 2: Sponsor a worker – general information Part 3: Sponsor duties and compliance
+An introduction for employers Register for a sponsor licence UK points-based immigration system Immigration what you need to know Skilled Worker occupations & codes Archived SOC codes Immigration salary list Register for a sponsor license Part 1: Apply for a licence (PDF) Part 2: Sponsorship general info (PDF) Part 3: Sponsor duties & compliance (PDF)

-Skilled worker Health and Care worker Senior or Specialist Worker Minister of Religion (T2) International Sportsperson Graduate Trainee visa Charity worker Religious worker Seasonal worker Youth Mobility Scheme
+Skilled worker visa Healthcare & Care Worker visa Senior or Specialist Worker visa Minister of Religion visa (T2) International Sportsperson visa Charity Worker visa Religious Worker visa Youth Mobility Scheme visa Graduate visa Innovator Founder visa Nationals needing a visa to enter the UK

 G4I Sponsor Licence Support

-Preventing Illegal Employment Resident Labour Market Test Sponsor Licence Audit Sponsor Licence Application & Renewals Sponsor Licence Support Service Sponsor Licence Training Recruitment Cycle
+Preventing Illegal Employment Resident Labour Consideration Sponsor Licence Audit Sponsor Licence Applications Sponsor Licence Support Service Sponsor Licence Training Recruitment Cycle

-The UK's PBS - An introduction for employers Business and the Future Immigration 2021 An introduction for employers The UK’s PBS Immigration System PBS Immigration System: Employer Factsheet PBS Immigration System Partner Pack Statement of Changes In Immigration Rules Guide to becoming a licenced sponsor Sponsor licence priority service request form
+PBS Introduction for employers Business & Future Immigration 2021 An introduction for employers The UK’s PBS Immigration System PBS Employer Factsheet PBS Immigration System Partner Pack Immigration Rules Changes Guide to becoming a licenced sponsor SL priority service request form

 Sponsored Workers Guidance

-Sponsor a Charity worker Sponsor a Creative worker Sponsor a GAE worker Sponsor an International Agreement Sponsor an Intra-Company worker Sponsor a MoR or Religious worker Sponsor a Seasonal worker Sponsor a Skilled worker Sponsor a Sportsperson or Sporting worker
+Sponsor a Skilled worker Sponsor a Health & Care worker Sponsor a Senior/Specialist Worker Sponsor a MoR or Religious worker Sponsor an International Sportsperson Sponsor a Charity worker Sponsor a Secondment Worker visa

 Sponsor Licence Policies

-Guide 1: Introduction to the SMS Guide 2: SMS manage your sponsorship licence Guide 3: SMS applications, renewals & services Guide 8: SMS creating and assigning a CoS Guide 8a: SMS creating a CoS Guide 9: Reporting worker activity Guide 10: Miscellaneous CoS functions Guide 11: Creative or Sporting Worker (T5) CoS Guide 12: Defined CoS: SMS Appendix A: Supporting Documents Appendix B: Immigration offences Appendix C: Civil penalties and sponsorship Appendix D: Keeping records for sponsorship Sponsor priority change of circumstances PBS sponsor compliance visits Sponsor a charity worker Immigration rules updates
+Guide 1: Introduction to the SMS Guide 2: SMS sponsorship licence Guide 3: SMS applications services Guide 8: SMS creating a CoS Guide 8a: SMS creating a CoS Guide 9: Reporting worker activity Guide 10: Miscellaneous CoS functions Guide 11: Creative Worker CoS Guide 12: Defined CoS: SMS Appendix A: Supporting Documents Appendix B: Immigration offences Appendix C: Civil penalties & sponsorship Appendix D: SL recordkeeping Sponsors priority circumstances change PBS sponsor compliance visits Immigration rules updates

 Home Office Checks